 I opened my eyes, startled by the sound of three knocks on the door.
 I looked around, trying to find him.
 In the back of the car with my brother beside me, all I saw were red and blue lights.
 I stared into my little innocent hands then looked up.
 I glanced left then right, but still couldn’t see him.
 Then, a bright white room.
 Rubber duckies, plush bears, and books surrounded me.

 A tall white woman took us away.

-Hopefully to take us back to him I thought, there must have been a mistake.
+Hopefully she’ll take us to him, I thought.
+There must be a mistake.

-A tall black thick women hooked my arm and threw me in a room.
+A tall black, thick woman hooked my arm and threw me in a room.
 I shreaked in pain.
-I looked back at my brother in the room across and whispered “goodnight”, looking down helplessly into the burnt carpet realizing my worst fear has crept upon me.
-At first it started in my stomach, that agony feeling, then to the joints that trembled in fear as it slithered its way to my stone heart, then it cracked.
+I looked back at my brother in the room across and whispered good night.
+Looking down helplessly into the burnt carpet, I realized my worst fear had crept up on me.
+At first it started in my stomach – that feeling of agony – then into my joints that trembled in fear, then it slithered to my stone heart, then it cracked.
 What if he never loved me?

-But I refused to plunder into the depths of despair, I marched on.
+But I refused to sink into the depths of despair.
+I marched on.

 One day turned into two, two into three.

-I knew right then and there that I loved them so.
+I knew right then and there that I loved them.

 The papers made it official.
 I belong to someone else.
 Ten years later, I still reminisce on the past.
 I still think about his goofy smile, his way with words that could preach and enlighten.
 His soothing tone when he said “Good night” or “Girl, stop playing” as we laughed throughout the night.
 I remember his very last words: “Stay right here.
 I’ll be back around night.”